 Active transportation is a non-polluting form of transportation, and is increasingly encouraged by public health agencies as a way to improve air quality as well as physical fitness.
-While exercise is promoted as healthy behaviour, cyclists may experience high doses of air pollution due to their elevated breathing rates and cycling in proximity to traffic, especially during periods of elevated air pollution.
+While exercise is promoted as healthy behaviour, cyclists may experience higher doses of air pollution compared to other transportation modes due to their elevated breathing rates and cycling in proximity to traffic, especially during periods of elevated air pollution.

 Interestingly, although ultrafine particle exposures and intakes were higher along the downtown route, the lack of association between air pollutant exposure or intake with endothelial function and other measures suggests that other factors on the downtown route may have influenced endothelial function.

 The information from this study may be useful for providing advice to the public regarding about where and when to cycle (or where to reduce motor vehicle traffic) in order to achieve health benefits while at the same time minimizing potential adverse impacts related to air pollution exposure.

 The results have been published in a scientific journal.